 "I found it all to be helpful and insightful.
 It provided insight into the function of echolalic speech that I'd never encountered before." – M.L.
 (Sept.
 2016)

-"The organisation of the information was well done and helped to get a clear picture of the concepts talked in the presentation.
+"The organization of the information was well done and helped to get a clear picture of the concepts talked in the presentation.
 The key points at the end of each section were all helpful." – M.E.G.B.
 (Aug.
 2016)

 "The discussion on spending more time collecting language sample and identifying gestalts and their function was really useful.
 I liked all of the "new" information." – A.A.
 (Aug.
 2016)